In many areas, Homeowners Associations (HOAs) can present significant barriers to homeowners’ ability to install solar.

-Arizona has solar access laws that are similar to those of California but with less stringency and specificity about what an HOA can and cannot do.
-For example, the “reasonableness” of HOA solar installation restrictions is decided on a case-by-case in the courts.
+Arizona has similar solar access laws to California but with less stringency and specificity about what an HOA can and cannot do.
+For example, the “reasonableness” of HOA solar installation restrictions is decided on a case-by-case basis in the courts.

 However, Custard explains that protective Arizona laws have made the HOA approval process very easy for Pur Solar & Electrical.
 60-80% of Pur Solar’s installations involve HOAs, and they have never been rejected.
 He states that even when his company installed several systems near upscale private golf courses, they were able to install the panels facing the fairway for one and facing the putting green for another.

 The actual provisions of solar access laws vary widely by state and comprehensive information about state and local rules is available at the Database of State Incentives for Renewables and Efficiency (DSIRE).

 2. Be your customer’s guide through the HOA approval process

 Functioning as your prospect’s expert on how to navigate their HOA’s solar stipulations and state laws from the beginning of the sales process can go a long way towards winning the deal.

 Find out the HOA’s rules about PV panel installation early, particularly any rules regarding design and placement.
 These can impact aspects of the installation process, such as system price, even if your state has solar access laws.